kubedb/docs/docs/guides/proxysql/concepts/proxysql/index.md

 ### .spec.configuration

 `.spec.configuration` is another field to pass the bootstrap configuration for the proxysql.
-If you want to pass the configuration through a secret you can just mention the secret name under this field.
+If you want to pass the configuration through a secret you can just mention the secret name under this field in `spec.configuration.secretName` field.
 The secret should look something like the following

 ```bash
 $ kubectl view-secret -n demo my-config-secret -a